AsaiYusuke/6502_test_executor/README.md

   OPTIONS:

       -h, --help                        Show this help menu.
-      -p[PROGRAM], --program=[PROGRAM]  Specify the path of the program image file to be tested.
       -d[DEBUG], --debug=[DEBUG]        Specify the path of the debug information file used for testing.
       -t[TEST], --test=[TEST]           (REQUIRED)